ozblech/cloud-k8s-pipeline-receipts/Readme.md

 Workflow steps:

-1.Bump version automatically.
+1. Bump version automatically.

-2.Build a new Docker image of the application.
+2. Build a new Docker image of the application.

-3.Push the image to Docker Hub, tagged with the new version + commit SHA.
+3. Push the image to Docker Hub, tagged with the new version + commit SHA.

-4.Deploy the image to the Minikube EC2 cluster via Helm.
+4. Deploy the image to the Minikube EC2 cluster via Helm.

-5.Validate rollout with kubectl rollout status.
+5. Validate rollout with kubectl rollout status.

 🔄 Rollback Workflow

 A separate workflow allows rolling back the Kubernetes deployment to:

-*A specific version (by providing the tag).
+* A specific version (by providing the tag).

-*Or the previous working version (default).
+* Or the previous working version (default).

 📊 Workflow Summary
 ```pgsql